matthannigan/crop/syllabus.md

 There are no required textbooks for this course.
 For each class session, students will be required to read a selection of chapters, articles, reports, or other materials as PDF files to download or web links to visit.

-Assigned readings for each session average 90 pages of material (low: 76 pages, high: 104 pages) and will require, on average, 2.5 hours of preparation prior to class.
+Assigned readings during 6-session editions of the course average 85 pages of material per session (low: 60 pages, high: 116 pages) and will require, on average, 2.5 hours of preparation prior to class.
+Assigned readings during 7-session editions of the course average 68 pages of material per session (low: 60 pages, high: 102 pages) and will require, on average, 2 hours of preparation prior to class.

 ### Requirements